Beating the Harmonic lower bound for online bin packing: Introduction

 Bin packing is a classical and well-studied problem in combinatorial optimization.
 Extensive research has gone into developing approximation algorithms for this problem, e.g. ~\cite{CoGaJo97,GaGrUl72,FerLue81,KarKar82,Rothvoss13,GoeRot14}.
 Such algorithms have provably good competitive ratio for any possible input and work in polynomial time.
 In fact, the bin packing problem was one of the first for which approximation algorithms were designed \cite{Johnso73}.

-For bin packing, we are typically interested in the long-term behavior of algorithms: how good is the algorithm for large inputs?
-If we simply compare to the optimal solution, the worst ratio is often determined by some very small inputs.
+For bin packing, we are typically interested in the long-term behavior of algorithms: how good is the algorithm for large inputs, relative to the optimal solution?
+This ratio is often determined by very small inputs.
 To avoid such pathological instances, the {\em asymptotic competitive ratio} was introduced, which we now define.
 For a given input sequence $\sigma$, let $\A(\sigma)$ be the number of bins used by algorithm~$\A$ on $\sigma$.
 The {\em asymptotic competitive ratio} for an algorithm~$\A$ is defined to be

 From now on, we only consider the asymptotic competitive ratio unless otherwise stated.
-Furthermore, for our analysis we always assume that we have fixed one specific optimal solution for a given input.
+For a given input, we typically consider a fixed optimal solution for the analysis.